benmirtchouk/CS-554-Car-Site/README.md

 - cd into `server` directory
 - run `npm i`
 - run `npm run seed`
+  - Note: If a `.json` file is missing, that means the script was unable to automatically unpack the `.zip` files.
+This can be resolved by extracting the files into the same directory where the `.zip` is, with no nested folders.
 - Ensure a firebase config is populated in `firebase/serviceAccount.json`
 - run `npm start`